LPM CLI

 Migrating from Bun

-Convert a Bun bun.lock or bun.lockb project to LPM with rollback safety.
+Convert a Bun bun.lock or bun.lockb project to LPM CLI with rollback safety.

 This guide covers the Bun-specific parts.
 For the full flag reference, see lpm migrate.